Cotham, St Michael's Church

 The earliest historic feature is the Norman south doorway.
 Inside the church, just east of the door, is a 14th-century piscina.
 There is a finely carved 14th-century octagonal font.

 The major interest here is the mix of Gothic windows, featuring very nice tracery from the Decorated, Perpendicular, and later periods.

-Partially hidden by the raised floor and set against the south wall are a pair of 14th century monuments.
+Partially hidden by the raised floor and set against the south wall is a pair of 14th-century monuments.
 On the west wall of the nave are three carved corbel faces salvaged when the old church was demolished.
 Above them are a pair of corbel stones suggesting the presence of a west gallery at some point.

 The church once featured a very nice memorial to Ann Markham (d.
 1601).
 The Markhams were lords of the manor at Cotham.
 The monument has been moved to St Mary's church in Newark for preservation.
 Another memorial to be removed was a bronze plaque to the fallen of WWI.
 Around 1971 the church was thought to be unsafe, so the war memorial plaque was moved to the Old School Room on Newark Road.